Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 Watch for Coverage Exclusions

-Home warranties do not cover pre-existing conditions, cosmetic damage (dents or scratches), improper installations, or structural issues like foundation cracks.
-Always read the full contract before purchasing.
-Denied claims can leave you responsible for 100% of the repair bill.
+Home warranties do not cover pre-existing conditions, cosmetic damage (dents or scratches), improper installations, code upgrades, acts of nature, or structural issues.
+According to Consumer Reports data, 44% of home warranty holders have had a claim denied or only partially paid, so always read the full contract before purchasing.

-If you're comparing a home warranty against simply building your own repair fund, our breakdown of home warranty vs. saving money runs the real numbers for both strategies.
+If you're comparing a home warranty against simply building your own repair fund, our breakdown of home warranty alternatives runs the real numbers for both strategies.

 Compare Home Warranty Options in Ohio